tos-project/TOSC/doc/build-osx.md

 Notes
 -----

-See `doc/readme-qt.rst` for instructions on building TosCoin-Qt, the graphical user interface.
+See `doc/readme-qt.rst` for instructions on building TOS-Qt, the graphical user interface.

 Tested on OS X 10.5 through 10.8 on Intel processors only.
 PPC is not